gttp-cli/gttp/README.md

-# gttp
+# GTTP CLI

-Go Text Template Parser - Create templates for emails, reports, PR descriptions, etc. and fill them out interactively!
+GTTP is an interactive Go Text Template Parser.
+It allows you to write text templates, that you can interactively fill out.

+## Installation

+## Docs